The Best of Croatia:

 Day 4: Montenegro with Kotor and Budva

-After an earthy breakfast, we'll board our bus, head south, following the Dalmatian Coast to Montenegro.
+After a delightful breakfast, we'll board our bus, head south, following the Dalmatian Coast to Montenegro.
 Drink in the views of the Adriatic Sea and the Dubrovnik Riviera.
 After crossing the border to Montenegro (don’t forget to bring your passport along!), twist and turn with the road, going around the large Bay of Kotor, and passing through charming villages along the way.
 The next stop is Kotor, situated in a fjord and one of the most eye-pleasing Montenegrin towns.
 Once there, we’ll begin a walking tour that goes throughout the squares and narrow cobbled streets, hike up to the fortress if you wish for best views of the area.
 After Kotor, we’ll head to Budva.
 This gorgeous walled city on the sea boasts attractive beaches and narrow cobbled streets.
 Take some free time to explore or sit down for a meal.
 Finally, we’ll take a ferry ride across the Bay of Kotor and then enjoy a final scenic drive along the coastal roads of Montenegro until we return to home base.

 Day 5: Ston and Korcula

 It’s time to pack-up and continue our Croatian adventure with an exciting guided day trip from Dubrovnik, heading for the lands north of the city.
 We’ll cross the contemporary bridge on the way out of the city for a panoramic view of the new port, Gruz, and then continue on, passing through small seaside villages.
 Arrive in Ston and learn some of intriguing historical facts about the small town: that its walls, some of the longest in Europe, marked the northern border of the former Dubrovnik Republic and connected the town of Ston.
 You will see how the salt is produced here in a way that is still the same as two thousand years ago.
 Hear also how the town boasts some of the best oysters in Europe and that even Roman emperors used to request the oysters to be delivered all the way to Rome.
 Take some time to stroll the streets and sit down at a restaurant to enjoy a snack, before continuing on to our next stop.
 Board the boat to cross over to Korčula Island and enjoy the brief ride through the Adriatic Sea.
-In Korčula Town, stroll the narrow cobbled lanes of the walled town, supposedly once the home of Marco Polo.
+In Korčula Town, we’ll stroll the narrow cobbled lanes of the walled town, under the guidance of Lea our local guide.
+Supposedly Korcula was once the home of Marco Polo.
 Locals may be convinced of this fact, but no one really knows for sure where Marco Polo was born.
 We’ll be spending the night on Korcula Island*.

 Day 6: Korcula, Split